- African black soap has antibacterial and antimicrobial qualities to help control acne breakouts and support healthy skin

 Some common side effects of African black soap include:

-Before washing your face with African black soap, patch-test a small area of skin to check for sensitivity or allergic reaction.
-Discontinue use and contact your doctor if you develop a rash or skin irritation.
+Before washing your face, patch-test a small area of skin to determine if you have a sensitivity or allergic reaction.
+Discontinue use and contact your doctor if you develop a rash.

 Can African black soap make acne worse?

 If you are sensitive to this soap or have purchased a product with additives and fragrance, your skin may become irritated and your acne may worsen.

 If you experience dryness after using (or especially overusing) this soap, your skin may overcompensate and overproduce oil as a response to this dryness.
 This may cause your acne to worsen.

 African black soap is a natural product, hand-made using ingredients indigenous to Africa, and is an effective treatment for those experiencing acne breakouts.
 It boasts a number of healing and skin-supporting ingredients to target active acne and prevent future breakouts from forming.